 The girl, later known as Agnes, continued to work for Richard de Calne for many years before marrying the archdeacon of Ely, Richard Barre.
 According to one report, the pair had at least one child.

 Over the centuries, many theories have been put forward to explain this strange account.
-Regarding their green coloring, The most extreme include that the children originated from a hidden world under the ground, that they had somehow stepped through a door from a parallel dimension, or they were aliens accidentally arrived on the earth.
+Regarding their green coloring, The most extreme include that the children originated from a hidden world under the ground, that they had somehow stepped through a door from a parallel dimension, or they were aliens accidentally arrived on the surface.
 One supporter of the latter theory is the Scottish astronomer Duncan Lunan, who suggests that the children were aliens transported to Earth from another planet in error by a malfunctioning matter transmitter.

 Another proposal is that the children were suffering from Hypochromic Anemia, the condition is caused by a deficient diet that affects the color of the red blood cells and results in a noticeably green shade of the skin.
 In support of this theory, that the girl was returned to a usual color after adopting a healthy diet.